 4. The luckiest man in Babylon

-Another story in The Richest Man in Babylon Book is about Sharru Nada is a wealthy merchant prince traveling with the grandson of his deceased partner.
+Another story in The Richest Man in Babylon Book is about Sharru Nada, a wealthy merchant prince traveling with the grandson of his deceased partner.
 The youth has a taste for expensive things and eschews hard work, so Sharru tells him how he used to be a slave.

 He was sold into slavery because his brother killed someone and his father couldn’t pay the bond.
 He ended up working for a baker, where he made extra pastries and shared the money with his master.
 It was the ultimate side hustle.
 He wanted to work hard so he could buy back his freedom.

-Unfortunately, his master gambled all his money, so Sharru was sold again and almost was condemned to a life of hard labor before his friend and fellow slave purchased him.
+Unfortunately, his master gambled all his money, so Sharru was sold again and almost condemned to a hard labor life before his friend and a fellow slave purchased him.
 His friend was able to do this because Sharru taught him about the value of hard work.